-If you want to purchase a mountain bike, you might wonder if you should buy a cross-country bike or a trail bike?
+If you want to purchase a mountain bike, you might wonder if you should buy a cross country vs trail bike?
 These bikes have some similarities, such as that they can both handle a good variety of terrain, but they have important differences that you should know about before you go ahead and choose one.

 What’s the main difference between these two bikes?
 A cross-country bike is light in weight and excels in long-distance cycling, while a trail bike is more versatile.